vistadataproject/documents/README.md

 ![db-integrity](https://github.com/vistadataproject/documents/blob/master/images/logos/logos-db/50h/db-integrityA.jpg) <br> __Integrity__| __Comprehensive, automated, standardized, strict data integrity enforcement for  *all VISTA data*.__ <br> *This is a major improvement over the hodgepodge of legacy, ad-hoc methods that have accumulated over the past 35 years (HL7, RPCs, MUMPS, procedural code), none of which are documented, and all of which are inconsistent, unpredictable, and highly permissive*.
 See also: [Master Data Management](https://en.wikipedia.org/wiki/Master_data_management)
 ![db-security](https://github.com/vistadataproject/documents/blob/master/images/logos/logos-db/50h/db-security.jpg) <br> __Security__ | __Comprehensive, industry-standard, fine-grained, data-centric security for *all VISTA data*.__ <br> Currently VISTA provides security for only a small fraction of its data, and does this through bespoke, complex, opaque, and unmaintainable methods hardwired to a legacy terminal interface and its 9000+ terminal menu options. <br> __Data-centric, attribute-based security__ is the foundation for all other security levels and technologies, because without knowledge of the data and its logical attributes, it will not be possible to provide the appropriate security measures on the data. <br>__Through metadata enrichment of the VISTA Data Model__, VISTA will know *what categories of data it is managing* and thus allow, for the first time, comprehensive, data-centric, attribute-based security "on-the-data" for all VISTA data, permitting the secure exchange of data.
 See [Data-Centric Security](https://en.wikipedia.org/wiki/Data-centric_security),  [Logical Security](http://www.mdpi.com/1999-5903/4/4/929/htm#fig_body_display_futureinternet-04-00929-f001), [Semantic Security](https://www.google.com/search?q=semantic+data+security&sa=X&biw=1154&bih=1062&tbm=isch&tbo=u&source=univ&ved=0ahUKEwi_14b--JXLAhWKOz4KHWghAVEQsAQIgwE) and [Attribute-Based Access Control (ABAC)](http://csrc.nist.gov/projects/abac)

-*Note: As a side-effect of establishing a single comprehensive mechanism for data management for VISTA data, a large portion of VISTA's legacy code (its thousands of data interfacing routines) may be retired.*